boschresearch/image-render-gui/docs/source/reference/controls.md

-# GUI Control Reference
+# GUI Controls

 The following lists the available GUI controls and their parameters with usage examples.

 All controls have the following configuration elements:

 - `sDTI`: The type of GUI control element.
 This element is optional, if the type can be deduced from the name as described before.
-For a full list of availabel control types see {doc}`ref_controls`.
+For a full list of availabel control types see {doc}`controls`.
 - `sLabel`: The GUI element label.
 If this element is not given, the name is either deduced from the naming convention or the element name itself is used.
 - `sTooltip`: A tooltip for the GUI element.
 If this element is not given, no tooltip is shown.